lightning-bot/Lightning/README.md

 ---
 ## Information

-If you're looking for information regarding the bot, please go to [https://lightning.lightsage.dev](https://lightning.lightsage.dev)
+If you're looking for information regarding the bot or want to invite the bot to your server, please go to [https://lightning.lightsage.dev](https://lightning.lightsage.dev)

----
-## Versioning

-Lightning is versioned as `major.minor.patch`.

-Major versions are incremented when the project undergoes a major rewrite.

-Minor versions are incremented when a command's behavior has changed, functionality has been moved to another cog (where it makes sense to be), a command was removed, etc.

-Patch versions are incremented when a bug has been fixed.

 ---
 #### Credits